What does SEND mean?

 The SENDCo has day to day responsibility for the operation of SEND policy and coordination of specific provision made to support individual pupils with SEND and meeting with other relevant professionals/ outside agencies.
 The SENDCo provides professional guidance to colleagues and will work closely with staff, parents and other agencies.
 They work with professionals providing a support role to families to ensure that pupils with SEND receive appropriate support and high quality teaching.

-The SENDCo for Drakes is Robin Scott and his email address is email@example.com
+The SENDCo for Drakes is Becky Humphreys and the email address is firstname.lastname@example.org

 The key responsibilities of the SENDCo in a mainstream setting may include:

 - overseeing the day to day operation of the school’s SEND policy

 - liaising with colleagues to discuss the needs and provision for children with SEND.

 - liaising with parents of pupils with SEND

 - liaising with a range of outside agencies including; local authority and it’s support services, other schools, educational psychologists and health and social care professionals